hugovk/docutils/docutils/docs/dev/policies.rst

             component/      # The component is a package.
                 __init__.py  # Contains the Reader/Writer class.
-                other1.py    # Other modules and data files used data.txt     # by this component.
+                other1.py    # Other modules and data files used data.rst     # by this component.
                 ...
             test/       # Test suite.
                 ...